 Attendance records will be based on sign-in sheets that will be circulated during each class, although a faculty member may adopt a different procedure for monitoring attendance in a seminar or clinical course or if the faculty member chooses to impose a greater class attendance requirement than the 80% rule.
 It is the responsibility of each student to sign his or her name at the appropriate place on the attendance sheet prior to the end of each class, and each student who fails to do so will be considered absent.
 The standards of academic integrity apply to this policy.

 Each student is responsible for maintaining his or her own records of attendance.
 As a courtesy, the School’s records for each student will be available through PeopleSoft in the my.pitt.edu portal.
 (Each student will have access only to his or her own records and will be able to view the attendance record for each class in which the student is registered.
-To learn how to track your attendance through PeopleSoft, please review the PDF or video tutorial that is available by clicking the “Learn More” link under the Student Center Login menu item.
-The instructions are titled “Viewing Your Law Class Attendance Online.”)
+To learn how to track your attendance through PeopleSoft, see the instructions below.)
 Students will receive no other notice or warning regarding their attendance unless a student violates the 80% rule (i.e., exceeds the maximum allowable number of absences) in a particular class.
 In that event, the student will be certified out of that class and the Deans’ Office will send a letter to the student’s Law School mailbox notifying the student that he or she has been certified out of the class.
 The notice will be deemed to have been received by the student upon delivery to the student’s mailbox.

 In accordance with University policy, absences due to religious observance will be excused.
 A student who plans to miss class for this reason should contact the Associate Dean of Students or the Associate Dean for Academic Affairs with the dates on which and the specific classes for which the student will be absent due to religious observance.